 An immutable class is one whose state can not be changed once created.
 There are certain guidelines to create a class immutable in Java and you must know them to answer this question correctly.

 Be aware that immutability is important in many design aspects and is a recommended design pattern by all Java gurus.
-Learn to make a java class immutable, how it benefits the application design and be prepared to encounter more interview questions on it.
+Learn to make a java class immutable, how it benefits the application design and be prepared to encounter more software design interview questions on it.

-2. Java Concurrency Interview Questions
+2. Java Interview Questions on Concurrency

 Defining thread safety is surprisingly tricky.
 At the heart of any reasonable definition of thread safety is the concept of correctness.
 So, before understanding the thread-safety we should understand first, this “correctness”.